Penis enlargement surgery frequently asked questions

 Surgical treatment costs depend on the type of operation, the medical material used and the specific circumstances of each patient.
-Following your consultation and if you are a candidate for surgical treatment, an all inclusive cost will be quoted (covering medical materials, hospital fees, anaesthetist fees and surgeon’s fee and any required follow up consultations).
+Following your consultation and if you are a candidate for surgical treatment, an all-inclusive cost will be quoted (covering medical materials, hospital fees, anaesthetist fees and surgeon’s fee and any required follow up consultations).

-As an indication, the all inclusive cost for Penis Enlargement surgery starts at £4500.
+As an indication, the all-inclusive cost for Penis Enlargement surgery starts at £4500.

 How experienced are your surgeons?

-Our surgeons are focusing exclusively on male uro-genital surgery and each one performs on average more that 300 genital operations per month.
+Our surgeons are focusing exclusively on male uro-genital surgery and each one performs on average more than 300 genital operations per month.
 In fact, we are an international referral centre and patients travel from all over the world for specific operational techniques in our clinic.